EmanuelGustafzon/escape-the-building/README.md

   - Step five: Deploy the site by clicking deploy.
   - Step six: Connect to GitHub.
   - Step seven.
 Choose either to deploy the site mannually or automatically.
 If you choose automatically the site will update anytime you push new changes to GitHub.
 If you choose manually you choose when you want to update the app.
-  - Step eight: Click deploy branch, wait a couple of minute until the site is deplyed.
+  - Step eight: Click deploy branch, wait a couple of minutes until the site is deplyed.
   - Step nine: Click view and see the page is live.

   ## Credits